To set up new authentication methods for Data connectors, go to Settings > Integrations > Authentication and click New token.

 Logic

-Text based tokens are straightforward, the Action will use the assigned token value whenever it tests or sends a live action request.
-HTTP Request tokens have a more involved flow.
-For both testing and live actions, the Action will first use the most recently retrieved token.
-If the request fails, it will then send a refresh request and try the action again.
-This will only occur once to avoid an infinite loop.
+HTTP Request tokens follow a more involved flow.
+For both testing and live Data connectors, the Data connector will first use the most recently retrieved token.
+If the request fails, it will send a refresh request and then retry the Data connector using the new token.
+This retry occurs only once to avoid an infinite loop.

 Known limitations

-Currently neither the Text or HTTP Request authentication token types support different authentication request details per end user.
+Currently neither the Text or HTTP Request authentication token types support different authentication request details per customer.
 Usually this is requested as a full OAuth flow.

 Need more help?
 Get support from our Community Forum